benmvp/react-typescript-minishop/src/04-api/README.md

     setUsername(username)
   }

-  // use const assert for the current return type return [user, handleSubmit] as const
+  // use const assertion for the current return type return [user, handleSubmit] as const
 }
 ```